 Strophanthus plant care is very specific, as the plant is not very flexible in its needs.
 The first important issue is to provide the proper soil for the plant.
 Choose a container that is at least twice as large in diameter as the plant’s nursery pot.
 Loosen the roots carefully and pot up in a mixture of loam and peat or compost.

 How to Grow Spider Tresses

 In most zones, indoors is the best situation for growing a spider tress plant.
-It may be grown outdoors in United States Department of Agriculture zones 10 to 11, however.
+However, it may be grown outdoors in United States Department of Agriculture zones 10 to 11.
 Keep your Strophanthus moist, but not soggy, and place the pot in indirect light for best growth.

 It starts out as a shrub but may push out longer stems that get rangy, so pinch it back to keep a compact shape.

 Strophanthus cultivation requires moderate humidity and consistently warm temperatures.
 Outdoor plants need to be brought in before cool temperatures arrive.

 Fertilize in spring with a light diluted plant food or time release granules.

 In perfect conditions, the plant will send out feelers of vertical growth, which may be trained to a stake or trellis.
 It should be repotted every couple of years to enhance the growing medium and provide plenty of humic rich soil.

 Care should be taken not to touch the sap, which has low levels of glycosides and can cause health implications.